 6. Setting up at the Campsite

 Look for the flattest available land and remember to drain.
-A flat area can make cooking easier, and putting your tent on a flat ground can help you get a more comfortable sleep.
+A flat area can make cooking easier, and putting your tent on flat ground can help you get a more comfortable sleep.

 7. Make a Camping Essentials List